 Question: Why are you anonymous?

-Answer: Each of us has different reasons for remaining anonymous at this time.
+Answer: While some of our writers are able to live openly as queer, many of us are not.
+Each of us has different reasons for remaining anonymous at this time.
 Some of us are in the process of coming out to our friends and family and will soon be out.
 Some would lose friendships and family relationships.
 Some would lose their job and/or be expelled.
 Every person in the closet has their own set of reasons for being so.
 We do not yet live in a world where we can all be open about who we are without facing serious repercussions, especially for those of us from very conservative backgrounds and with ties to Patrick Henry College.

 Question: How do we know that you are who you say you are, and not someone pretending to be from PHC, or a member of the PHC Admin trying to lure LGBTQ students into identifying themselves?